The Newest Study Supported by Portland Psychotherapy: Helping People with the Stigma of Injection Drug Use and HIV in Russia

 Stigma is a pervasive problem that can negatively impact healthcare outcomes for those affected by it.
 Stigmatized groups, such as people living with HIV who inject drugs, can face many barriers to care that stem from societal attitudes toward their condition.
 HIV and substance use stigma, when combined, can lead to further avoidance of care and poor health outcomes.

 The findings from the SCRIPT (Stigma Coping to Reduce HIV Risks and Improve substance use Prevention and Treatment) study were recently published.
-This study was conducted by Karsten Lunze, MD, of Boston University Medical School, in collaboration with Jason Luoma, the CEO of Portland Psychotherapy, and aimed to test an intervention he help create to help people cope with intersectional HIV and substance use stigma.
+This study was conducted by Karsten Lunze, MD, of Boston University Medical School, in collaboration with Jason Luoma, the CEO of Portland Psychotherapy.
+This study aimed to test an intervention developed by Dr. Luoma to help people cope with intersectional HIV and substance use stigma.
 The research studied people with HIV who inject drugs, who often face significant barriers to accessing care due to both HIV and substance use stigma.

 To develop the intervention, the research team modified an Acceptance and Commitment Therapy (ACT) approach to target people with HIV who inject drugs.
 ACT is a type of cognitive-behavioral therapy that focuses on accepting difficult emotions and thoughts rather than trying to eliminate them.
 By teaching people how to cope with stigma through acceptance-based approaches, the study aims to reduce the link between internalized attitudes, fears, and shame, and healthcare avoidance behaviors.